Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Such practices intensify the effects of the planning fallacy.

 Knowing these patterns, and others like them, provides enormous advantages to planners.
 They can check their plans for these effects, and when they find indications of their presence, they can revise those plans to mitigate the effects.
 Of course, you have to plan on taking these steps from the outset.
 And that plan is itself subject to these same effects.
-First in this series Go to top Top Next issue: Seven More Planning Pitfalls: I Next Issue
+Seven Planning Pitfalls: I First issue in this series Go to top Top Next issue: Seven More Planning Pitfalls: I Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!